winitzki/scall/tutorial/programming_dhall.md

     functorCoProduct F filterableF.{fmap} G filterableG.{fmap} /\ { deflate = λ(a : Type) → fCoProduct (F (Optional a)) (F a) (filterableF.deflate a) (G (Optional a)) (G a) (filterableG.deflate a) }
 ```

-4) The co-product of two filterable contrafunctors is again a filterable contrafunctor:
+4) The co-product of two filterable contrafunctors is a filterable contrafunctor:
 ```dhall
 let filterableContrafunctorCoProduct
   : ∀(F : Type → Type) → ContraFilterable F → ∀(G : Type → Type) → ContraFilterable G → ContraFilterable (CoProduct F G)